ppikula/euc2015/README.md

 # euc2015

-EUC Tutorial: Load testing XMPP servers with Plain Old Erlang
+Erlang User Conference 2015 Tutorial: Load testing XMPP servers with Plain Old Erlang

+The tutorial introduces https://github.com/esl/amoc - load testing tool based on escalus (https://github.com/esl/amoc) and used extensively to load test various MongooseIm installations.
+For the tutorial please use the euc2015 branch that contains some default values used in tutorial test environment.

 Some of the steps described below are taken from Radek's tutorial: https://github.com/lavrin/euc-2014/ Thanks Radek!